Australian shepherds make fantastic pets. They are energetic, loyal, and protective of their families.

-If you are within walking distance to a beach then you won’t need to bother, and you will be able to enjoy taking your Australian shepherd swimming on a regular basis!
+If you are within walking distance to a beach, then you won’t need to bother, and you will be able to enjoy taking your Australian shepherd swimming on a regular basis!

 Take It Slow

-If your Australian shepherd is a bit nervous around water, it is important to ease them into water and swimming.
+If your Australian Shepherd is a bit nervous around water, it is important to ease them into water and swimming.

-Some may think that the best course of action is just to throw them into water and make them swim.
+Some may think that the best course of action is just to throw them into the water and make them swim.

 In reality, this can really shock them and scare them off of water even more.
 They may then not want to go near the water at all.